 Banks usually have a lower cost of funds compared to other lenders.
 Their retail consumers, also known as depositors, have lots of money in their savings and checking accounts.
 Banks, in turn, have easy access to these funds that they can easily lend out.
 Moreover, when the banks pay very little interest (most pay under ½ per cent) for these deposits, then the said funds are extremely cheap for the bank to use.

-On the other hand, private lenders must acquire funds from other banks and financial institutions, or investors looking for relatively good returns- and these come at higher rates.
+On the other hand, a private money lender Singapore must acquire funds from other banks and financial institutions, or investors looking for relatively good returns- and these come at higher rates.
 Either way, this raises the financier’s cost of funds which they will have to pass on in their loan rates.

 Cheap or Easy?